K Line Extension to Torrance

-The C Line Extension to Torrance (formerly the Green Line Extension to Torrance) is a project by Los Angeles Metro to extend the K Line from its terminus in Redondo Beach to Torrance.
-It is expected to open for service between 2036.
-The project was known as the South Bay Metro Light Rail Extension in planning.
+The K Line Extension to Torrance (formerly the C Line Extension to Torrance, and before that the Green Line Extension to Torrance) is a project by Los Angeles Metro to extend the K Line from its terminus in Redondo Beach to Torrance.
+It is expected to open for service in 2036.
+During the initial planning phase, the project was known as the South Bay Metro Light Rail Extension and proposed as an extension of the C Line, but service changes in 2024 realigned the Redondo Beach segment to the K Line instead.

-The project will be an extension of the K Line.
-The project was initially planned as an extension of the C Line, although service changes on November 3, 2024 redirected the C Line to Aviation/Century station and the K Line took over the C Line's west segment from Aviation/Century station to Redondo Beach station.
-The official name of the project has not yet been changed to reflect the service change.

 Overview

-Los Angeles Metro prepared an initial environmental study of a corridor extension of the K Line from its Redondo Beach terminus toward the southeast.
-The extension roughly follows the Harbor Subdivision right of way into the South Bay, to the proposed Torrance Transit Center (RTC).
+Los Angeles Metro prepared an initial environmental study of a corridor extension of the C Line (since realigned to the K Line) from its Redondo Beach terminus toward the southeast.
+The extension roughly follows the Harbor Subdivision right of way into the South Bay, to the Torrance Transit Center (RTC).

 A study of the South Bay Extension was necessary to initiate the publication of a draft environmental impact report (DEIR).
 The study was expected to be completed in 2011, but the project was placed on hold in the spring of 2012 due to uncertain funding.
 With the passage of Measure M in 2016, $619 million was earmarked for the Green Line Extension south and the study resumed.
 The timeline was also expected to be accelerated under the Twenty-eight by '28 initiative.
 The environmental impact report was scheduled to be released in March 2022, but was ultimately pushed back to fall/winter 2022.
 Preparing the report led the agency to study further alternatives for grade separations along the two routes.
 The draft environmental impact report was eventually released in January 2023.
 The final EIR was released on September 12, 2025.